Judge and Stanton homer to back effective Cortes as streaking Yankees top White Sox 4-2

 Alex Verdugo and Stanton hit consecutive RBI doubles off starter Mike Clevinger (0-2) in the fourth inning to give the Yankees a 3-1 lead.
 New York (31-15) equaled its longest winning streak this season and has won 11 of 13 overall, moving 16 games above .500 for the first time since finishing 99-63 in 2022.

-Caleb Ferguson pitched out of an eighth-inning jam to preserve a two-run lead and Clay Holmes worked a hitless ninth for his AL-best 13th save.
+Caleb Ferguson pitched out of an eighth-inning jam to preserve a two-run lead.
+Clay Holmes entered to his new Yankee Stadium light show — a ballpark feature his teammates pushed for, Judge said — and worked a hitless ninth for his AL-best 13th save.
 The closer has not allowed an earned run in 19 appearances this year.

-Andrew Vaughn had two RBI singles and leadoff batter Tommy Pham finished with three hits for the White Sox (14-31) in a matchup between the top and bottom teams in the American League.
+Andrew Vaughn had two RBI singles and leadoff batter Tommy Pham finished with three hits for the White Sox (14-31) in a series opener between the top and bottom teams in the American League.

 With a runner on, Pham took a called third strike to end it.
 Chicago had won two in a row and six of eight.

+New York starters have given up one earned run over 33 innings in the last five games, with each one going at least six innings.

+“Their talent is shining through,” manager Aaron Boone said.
+“So I'm not surprised, but I'm happy to see it.”

-Cortes was 0-3 in his previous four starts and winless in his past six.
+Cortes also picked off a runner at second base and threw out another one at third, improving to 5-0 in his career against the White Sox.
+He was 0-3 in his previous four starts and winless in his past six.

+“The last game we lost was the game I pitched in Tampa.
+So I made sure that today wasn’t the day we lost again,” Cortes said.

 New York improved to 35-4 when Judge and Stanton homer in the same game, including the playoffs.